rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/mqtt/connect.md

   not all MQTT implementation support this, some, like mosquitto, support filtering by client ID and this option can be used in those scenarios.
 By default, a random ID is selected.

+  **READ_TIMEOUT**

+  The amount of time, in seconds, to wait for responses from the MQTT endpoint.

 ## Scenarios

 ### Docker MQTT Server With Anonymous Authentication